What is Childbirth Pain?

 The pain of childbirth comes from effective contractions pushing a baby down into the cervix and then into the vagina.
 As the uterus coordinates and cooperates actions there is more sensation.
 The same is true as the baby dilates the cervix and, moves into the vagina stretching tissues for delivery.
 Some women have more pain receptors in the cervix and find dilation is more challenging than other women who appear to have more nerve endings in the vagina and pelvic floor who find delivery more powerful.
 However, no matter where your pain receptors lie childbirth is full of sensations.

 Manageable.
-Why would a woman use the word’s manageable?
-At her postpartum visit we discussed the concept of pain.
+Why would a woman use the word’ manageable?
+At her postpartum visit, we discussed the concept of pain.
 We spoke about how both athletes and individuals who have experienced body pain in the past may be better prepared for childbirth.
 My hypothesis it is that these individuals have an innate understanding of their body and understand the difference between ‘muscular feedback’ from working out and ‘pain’ from I broke a bone pain.
-Or pain from an autoimmune disease or kidney stones verses ‘my body is working hard’.
+Or pain from an autoimmune disease or kidney stones versus ‘my body is working hard’.

 Labor is about your body working hard to get to an end goal.
-Labor is about working with your body to make change.
-Labor pain is stretching, pressure and contractions but all those sensations ebb and flow until the very end.
-Labor is manageable due to the wavelike motions of contractions that make change.
+Labor is about working with your body to make a change.
+Labor pain is stretching, pressure, and contractions but all those sensations ebb and flow until the very end.
+Labor is manageable due to the wavelike motions of contractions that make a change.

 - Kidney stones